Devansh051/NotionEdTech/README.md

-# Study Notion
+# Notion Edtech

-Study Notion is an ED Tech (Education Technology) web application developed using the MERN stack.
+Notion Edtech is an ED Tech (Education Technology) web application developed using the MERN stack.

 ## Note